onewhit/onewhit.github.io/readme.todo.md

+2023-03-13

+- [x] Add collection with single tracking document that indicates when it's time to reload characters
+- [ ] Make "enter" create new item, not drop item.
+And clear out item field
+- [ ] Add ability to edit an item in the character list
+- [ ] Add ability to specify which item is "held" and have it show up in the main bar
+- [ ] Make short name appear on bar instead of full name
+- [x] Add confirmation on item drop
+- [ ] Add numbers to items so you can track
+- [ ] Make clicking on character row open the dropdown, instead of just the dropdown arrow (but leave that also)
+- [ ] Break out character creation to it's own page, so you can have descriptions from the guide book, more of a wizard style
+- [x] Add race, flaw, ideal fields to character description
+- [ ] Ability to change order of items in a character list

 2023-03-12

-- [ ] When a character is deleted, fix error that shows up when trying to edit character on a non-refreshed other browser window
+- [x] When a character is deleted, fix error that shows up when trying to edit character on a non-refreshed other browser window

 2023-02-23 - Added
-- [ ] Pull the character the first time the characters page is clicked on, but don't lose if you move to another page and then come back
+- [x] Pull the character the first time the characters page is clicked on, but don't lose if you move to another page and then come back
-- [ ] Make the character listener listen to a query, to pick up deletes and new charaters without having to set up new listeners.
+- [x] Make the character listener listen to a query, to pick up deletes and new charaters without having to set up new listeners.
 Will need to test to make sure it can work this way

 - [x] 2023-01-30 Make sure the page goes to the right page on reload, preserves state